Guide to EPA Drinking Water Standards

 Examples: fluoride, mercury, lead, arsenic, nitrates and nitrites, many metal periodic table elements

-The largest and most well-known of the contaminants on the EPA’s list, inorganic chemicals are pollutants and toxins that do not naturally exist in water but can be a result of natural or human contamination.
+The largest and most well-known contaminants on the EPA’s list, inorganic chemicals are pollutants and toxins that do not naturally exist in water but can be a result of natural or human contamination.
 While some, like fluoride, are considered by some people to be beneficial to health in micro-doses, too-high concentrations of inorganic chemicals are the leading cause of water contamination in the United States today.

 5. Organic Chemicals